HydroModPy/HydroModPy/tools/doc_gallery/README.md

 1. For a simple `copy_assets` page, prefer adding one entry under `tools/doc_gallery/manifests/*.json`.
 2. For a generated or discovered case, add the corresponding `GalleryCaseSpec` or helper builder in `tools/doc_gallery/gallery_manifest.py`.
 3. Make sure the case is reproducible from versioned repository inputs rather than one local `results_stable` tree.
+4. If it is a new declarative `copy_assets` case, start with `python -m tools.doc_gallery.new_case ...` to create the manifest entry and asset directory.
-4. Run `python -m tools.doc_gallery --list --only <slug>` to confirm the case is visible in the inventory.
+5. Run `python -m tools.doc_gallery --list --only <slug>` to confirm the case is visible in the inventory.
-5. Run `python -m tools.doc_gallery --only <slug>`.
+6. Run `python -m tools.doc_gallery --only <slug>`.
-6. Inspect the generated page under `docs/readthedocs/source/capability_gallery/cases/`.
+7. Inspect the generated page under `docs/readthedocs/source/capability_gallery/cases/`.
-7. Run `python -m tools.doc_gallery --check --only <slug>`.
+8. Run `python -m tools.doc_gallery --check --only <slug>`.
-8. Rebuild Sphinx with `python -m sphinx -E -a -W -b html source _build/html` from `docs/readthedocs/`.
+9. Rebuild Sphinx with `python -m sphinx -E -a -W -b html source _build/html` from `docs/readthedocs/`.

 ## How To Add One Mesh Bundle Case